kindl/Hypatia/README.md

 // This is an algebraic datatype.
 // A Primitive is either a Rectangle or a Circle.
 // Datatypes can have type variables.
-// So this type could become a Primitive (Vector2 Numeral), Primitive (Vector3 Numeral) and more. type Primitive point = Rectangle point point | Circle point Radius
+// So this type could become a Primitive (Vector2 Number), Primitive (Vector3 Number) and more. type Primitive point = Rectangle point point | Circle point Radius

-// You can give types a new name with an alias alias Radius = Numeral
+// You can give types a new name with an alias alias Radius = Number

-alias Primitive2d = Primitive (Vector2 Numeral)
+alias Primitive2d = Primitive (Vector2 Number)

 fill (Circle (Vector2 x y) r) = circle "fill" x y r